-The specification shall conclude with one or more claims particularly pointing out and distinctly claiming the subject matter which the applicant regards as his invention.
+The specification shall conclude with one or more claims particularly pointing out and distinctly claimwhile subject matter which the applicant regards and the foreign country in connection with operation.

-A claim may be written in independent or, if the nature of the case admits, in dependent or multiple dependent form.
+A claim may be written in independent or, if the mature of the case admits, in dependent or multiple of dependent form.